j-stach/slouch/README.md

 }).unwrap();
 ```
 5. Client logging is provided by the [`log`](https://docs.rs/log/latest/log/) crate and can be enabled by building slouch with the `logs` feature.
-An asynchronous version of the client is supported by the [`tokio`](https://docs.rs/tokio/latest/tokio/) crate and can be enabled by building slouch with the `async` feature enabled.
+An asynchronous version of the client is supported by the [`tokio`](https://docs.rs/tokio/latest/tokio/) crate and can be enabled by building slouch with the `async` feature.
 By default, `OuchClient` is synchronous and its events are not logged.
 ```toml
 # Cargo.toml